 Carbohydrate, total 54.7g

 Sodium 33 mg

-Serve size is 20g which is one tablespoon – what you’d spread thinly on two slices of bread.
+Serve size is 20g, which is one tablespoon – about what you’d spread thinly on two slices of bread.

 Think of Nutella as chocolate in spreadable form.
 With 30 per cent fat and almost 55 per cent sugar, Nutella almost mirrors chocolate in its composition.
 In fact, Nutella is more akin to milk chocolate with hazelnuts for fat, sugar and kilojoules, they're so close.
 See my comparison of the two weight for weight: Nutella side by side with Cadbury Milk Chocolate with Hazelnuts.